vikash-india/UnixNotes2Myself/src/raspberrypi/003_raspberry_pi3_initial_setup.md

 Open the Raspberry Pi Configuration Settings by navigating to Menu => Preferences => Raspberry Pi Configuration.
 ```

-Use the GUI to make following changes
+Use the tool to make following changes
 1. Change Password
 2. Change Hostname
 3. Expand Storage